sugarlabs/musicblocks/Docs/troubleshooting.md

 Solution:
 Start the server on a different port:

-PORT=3001 npm start
+PORT=3001 pnpm start

 Or for development mode:

-PORT=3001 npm run dev
+PORT=3001 pnpm run dev

 Then open http://localhost:3001 in your browser.